BitcoinDesign/Guide/guide/designing-products/open-design.md

 - Teamwork
 - Openness & transparency

-## bitcoin has a spirit of openness
+## Bitcoin has a spirit of openness

 We could argue bitcoin needs open design to stay true to its mission.